Chest pain with cardiovascular factors : OMI or not ?

 The PM Cardio app did not detect STEMI / STEMI equivalent.

 I then performed a transthoracic ultrasound (Philips Lumify) and found a partitioned pericardial effusion with no hemodynamic repercussions, reinforcing the diagnosis of pericarditis.
-The patient received 1000 mg of acetylsalicylic acid and a few milligrams of morphine without low molecular weight heparin, given the absence of coronary syndrome, and was admitted to the hospital for evaluation of pericarditis with pericardial effusion without tamponade.
+The patient received 1000 milligrams of acetylsalicylic acid and a few milligrams of morphine without low molecular weight heparin, given the absence of coronary syndrome, and was admitted to the hospital for evaluation of pericarditis with pericardial effusion without tamponade.

 Queen of Hearts did the job once again on my behalf.
+And helped me towards the appropriate care for the patient.

-Would you also have had doubts based on the ECG?
+Would you also have had doubts based on the ECG ?

-Do you use PM Cardio?
+Do you know or use PM Cardio ?

-I look forward to hearing from you !
+I look forward to hearing from you :)

 Frédéric Caruso, M.D